Nattokinase caution

 especially

-if you are taking anti-coagulants, aspirin, coumadin or other medicines
+if you are taking anti-coagulants, aspirin, Coumadin or other medicines

 or herbs that thin the blood.

-hundreds of high quality supplements, or to subscribe to a FREE
+hundreds of high quality supplements

 Suggested Use: As a dietary supplement, take 1 nattokinase capsule as directed by a

-water.
+healthcare practitioner.
+It may be taken with or without food.
 Use under medical supervision.
-Nattokinase is contraindicated in any condition associated with bleeding.
+Nattokinase is contraindicated in any condition associated with bleeding

 Nattokinase side effects,